 There are also reasons many designers use Photoshop.
 Photoshop came before Fireworks.
 It’s what many started out using and what they’re used to using.
 In order to convert over to Fireworks, they have to change how they do things now.
 And for some people, that’s asking a lot.
 But if the change is an upgrade from before, the change is well worth it.
 In this case, the upgrade is huge.
 You’ll not only work faster and easier in Fireworks, but you’ll get better results in everything from designing your graphics to exporting them for web development.
 The process is seamless from start to finish.

 Photoshop has its strengths.
 But designing websites and applications is not one of them.
 That honor belongs to Fireworks.
-If after reading this article you still don’t see it, then maybe these interviews with a whole host Fireworks users can convince you.
+If after reading this article you still don’t see it, then maybe these interviews with Fireworks users can convince you.